firefly-iii/firefly-iii.org/requested-features.md

 ## I wish to run my business using this tool

 Although there are some data-fields that can be used for business expenses, Firefly III will never move its focus from personal finance to business finance.

-## Predicting or planning the future

-Extrapolating the future from your current financial records is something Firefly III will not support.
-Firefly will also not support the automated generation of transactions (like recurring bills).

-I believe that if you are serious about changing your financial habits, you should be aware of what happens on your accounts.
-The money you spend and the money you earn.
-By entering each transaction manually, you will _feel_ what you spend.